 GORE: We have a lot of faculty who are passionate about different aspects of population health.
 By creating the center, and resourcing it with leadership and support, we can further advance existing population health priorities and programs, identify new opportunities to expand our influence, and get students more involved in faculty efforts

 COMM: You chose Sue Schmidt as the center’s director on July 1.
 What makes her right for this role?

 GORE: Sue Schmidt was a logical choice.
-She had already expressed an intent to transition away from the directorship of the School of Nursing, and she’s the first person ever on this campus to say the words “population health.”
+She had already expressed an intent to transition away from the directorship of the College of Nursing, and she’s the first person ever on this campus to say the words “population health.”
 She’s immersed in it.
 And people know her.
 They respect her expertise in this area.
 To top it off, she’s also good at getting grants.
 She’s perfect.

 COMM: And all of this will be located in the new Health United Building.
 How important is it to have a home for it all?